openmpf/openmpf.github.io/docs/docs/Python-Batch-Component-API.md

 **4\.
 Implement your component class:**

-Below is an example of the structure of simple component.
+Below is an example of the structure of a simple component.
 This component extends [`mpf_component_util.VideoCaptureMixin`](#mpf_component_utilvideocapturemixin) to simplify the use of [`mpf_component_util.VideoCapture`](#mpf_component_utilvideocapture).
 You would replace the call to `run_detection_algorithm_on_frame` with your component-specific logic.